 Eaton Vance employs a range of strategies, tailoring its investment approach to the individual needs of clients.
 Advisors take into account such factors as liquidity needs, time horizon and risk tolerance before investing your money.
 Depending on these factors, advisors will recommend an appropriate strategy or mix or securities.

 When it comes to analyzing investments, Eaton Vance places a specific emphasis on fundamental analysis.
 It also looks to thoroughly vet all companies, funds and other investments that advisors are considering for client portfolios.
-Advisors also typically pursue long-term gains and stability, with an eye towards minimizing tax liability.
+Advisors also typically pursue long-term gains and stability, with an eye toward minimizing tax liability.

 Fees Under Eaton Vance Management